MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-azure-repo.md

 ms.custom: bap-template
 ---

+# Set up own storage for call recordings

+This article describes how to create a call recording repository in Azure storage for storing your Teams recordings.

-# Create a call recording repository in Azure
+## Create a call recording repository in Azure

 Create a call recording repository (blob container) in an Azure storage account to help you store call recordings in the repository for conversation intelligence to assess.